vleue/bevy_workshop/bevy-workshop/src/intro/systems.md

 # Systems and Schedules

-It wouldn't be a splash screen if it didn't display anything.
-Let's show a title in that open window.
+A splash screen needs to display something, so let's show a title in the open window.

 ```rust,no_run
 # extern crate bevy;